Wednesday, February 7, 2018

 The Tax-Paying Fish

-Ravi Zacharias likes to tell the story of two brothers, known throughout their town as crooked and ruthless in their business dealings.
+The late Ravi Zacharias liked to tell the story of two brothers, known throughout their town as crooked and ruthless in their business dealings.
 When one of them died, the surviving brother sought out a minister who would be willing to say good things about the dear departed at the funeral.
 He told one pastor:

 “I will pay you a great sum…if in eulogizing my brother, you will refer to him as ‘a saint.’”